When

 of course) will give you excellent handling with a reasonable ride.

-Remember, the original Cobra had it - for a good reason!
-(If you
+Remember, the original car had it - for a good reason!
+(If

 in our subframe and would require aftermarket calipers and a very Rube